On this page:

 Your lender will usually arrange for a valuation of the property to ensure the price you paid corresponds with its approximate market value.
 This may happen before you sign the contract of sale, if the property is not being sold at auction.

-Even though the seller’s insurance may cover the property up to the date of settlement, your lender will recommend you take out building and contents insurance effective from the date the seller signs the contract.
+Even though the seller’s insurance may cover the property up to the date of settlement, your lender will recommend you take out building insurance effective from the date the seller signs the contract.
 This is to safeguard their interest in the property, as well as your own.

 Pre-settlement property inspection